Skip to content

 🧭 Optimized for web browsing tasks — We leverage Playwright and plenty of custom logic to make web browsing tasks easier.

-🔁 Replay mode — Whenever an agent runs, it creates a playbook that can be re-run later as valid Python code, without re-soliciting the AIs.
+🔁 Replay mode — Whenever an agent runs, it authors a recipe: plain, standalone Python code that re-runs the same task later, deterministically, without re-soliciting the AIs.

 🐍 Very Pythonic — Write your tasks as Python functions.
 Write your tools as Python functions.
 It will just work.